indyplanets/appcenter-documentation/user-guide/viewing-results.md

 For each app run, AppCenter creates results records and logs.
-The user role, app permissions, and job results permissions determine who can see the list of app runs and logs and who can access result records.
+The user role, app permissions, and job results permissions determine who can see the list of app runs and logs, and who can access result records.

 ## Viewing App Results